Defence Health Fund Review

 Also includes psychology and antenatal services, as well as no lifetime limit on orthodontics.

-Defense Health's highest and most extensive level of cover with up to 15% off the usual fees at network dentists.
+This is the highest and most extensive level of cover with up to 15% off the usual fees at network dentists.
+It includes a variety of premium extras such as occupational therapy and eye therapy.

 Generally, the more expensive the treatment, the longer you'll wait.